Nothile-Moyo-Git/express-routing-demo/README.md

 You can find PDF's in the _"/src/invoices"_ folder.

+## Payments
+The Stripe API is used to handle checkout sessions, purchases, payments and orders.
+It also stores and handles our external customer data.

+### Stripe CLI

+When using development, you'll need to download the stripe executable.
+This allows you to run stripe from the *Command Line* from [here](https://github.com/stripe/stripe-cli/releases/tag/v1.19.1).

+You can find instructions for other operating systems [here](https://stripe.com/docs/stripe-cli?locale=en-GB).

+When you've got it installed in the _/src_ folder.
+You can run the following command using _cmd_ in the installation folder where your stripe is found.

+Run an event listener which listens to all stripe events on port 3000
+> stripe listen --forward-to --skip-verify localhost:3000/webhook

+** Note: You can forward events from your public site to your local one using stripe --load-from-webhooks-api **

 ## Databases
 **Note: Sequelize and MySQL were used previously, and have now been replaced with Mongoose.
 Mongoose is an ORM for MongoDB used with Node.js**